-The Grand National fences are the most famous jumps in the world and completing the Grand National course is a challenging test for the runners and riders for many reasons.
+The Grand National fences are the most famous jumps in the world, and completing the Grand National course is a challenging test for the runners and riders for many reasons.

-We also have a superb Grand National course video so you can get a sense of what is like to ride in the world’s most famous race.
+We also have a superb Grand National course video so you can get a sense of what it is like to ride in the world’s most famous race.

 Find out more about the Grand National fences: